 During the Vietnam War, the Radford provided naval gunfire support and escorted aircraft carriers during the Gulf of Tonkin incident in 1964.
 The destroyer became an instrumental part of a broad amphibious attack strategy during the ensuing Vietnam War.

 Not all the occurrences aboard the Radford during the war were happy ones.
 A particularly memorable and poignant moment occurred when Lt.
 Doug Vaughan was laid to rest at sea -- after being hit by a Viet Cong ambush during treacherous land warfare operations.

-Vaughan had been an officer on the Radford, and volunteered for ground duty during the height of combat in the war.
-According to Nasuti, In an unexpected coincidence, Vaughan’s close high school friend (and fellow sailor) had been assigned to replace Vaughan on shore duty.
-Tragically, Vaughan’s friend was injured while at a special military survival school and did not get a chance to see Vaughan prior to his death.
+Vaughan had been an officer on the Radford and volunteered for ground duty during the height of combat in the war.
+According to Nasuti, in an unexpected coincidence, Vaughan's close high school friend (and fellow sailor) had been assigned to replace Vaughan on shore duty.
+Tragically, Vaughan's friend was injured while at a special military survival school and did not get a chance to see Vaughan before his death.

-The Radford was finally decommissioned in 1969 and sold for scrap a year later, but not without one final feisty moment, as she broke away from the tug that was towing her from California to Portland, Oregon, resulting in a 34-mile chase along the Oregon coast to retrieve her.
-In all, the Radford received twelve battle stars and two Presidential Unit Citations for World War II service, five battle stars for the Korean War, four for the Vietnam War, and the Armed Forces Expeditionary Medal.
+The Radford was finally decommissioned in 1969 and sold for scrap a year later, but not without one final feisty moment.
+She broke away from the tug that was towing her from California to Portland, Oregon, resulting in a 34-mile chase along the Oregon coast to retrieve her.
+In all, the Radford received 12 battle stars and two Presidential Unit Citations for World War II service, five battle stars for the Korean War, four for the Vietnam War and the Armed Forces Expeditionary Medal.

 Currently, memorabilia from the Radford, including photos, uniforms and displays about the ship and her service, can be found at the USS Orleck Naval Museum in Lake Charles, Louisiana.